 Such behaviors, when normalized, contaminate the whole society, which starts to devalue or not believe in ethics as a path to development.

 How can ETCO's performance contribute to reversing this scenario?

-ETCO represents a very special trench in the defense of a fair business environment, in which competition and not cleverness prevail, and in facing problems of competition ethics, especially those arising from taxation.
-Success has been partial, because there are powerful opposing interests.
+ETCO represents a very special trench in Advocacy for a fair business environment, in which competition prevails rather than cleverness, and in dealing with problems of competition ethics, especially those arising from taxation.
+Success has been partial, because there are powerful antagonistic interests.

-For example, we have the problem of persistent debtors, who create businesses not as an instrument to produce or market their products, but to accumulate wealth without paying taxes.
-In 2003, on the initiative of ETCO, article 146-A was introduced into the Constitution to address this problem.
-Regrettably, progress was not made in editing the necessary supplementary law.
-The bill is in the Federal Senate [PLS 284/17], but it is advancing at a very slow pace, because powerful forces oppose its approval.
+For example, we have the problem of persistent debtors, who create businesses not as an instrument to produce or market their products, but to accumulate wealth by not paying taxes.
+In 2003, on the initiative of ETCO, Article 146-A was introduced into the Constitution to address this problem.
+Regrettably, no progress was made in enacting the necessary supplementary law.
+The project is in the Federal Senate [PLS 284/17], but it advances at a very slow pace, because powerful forces oppose its approval.

 How to promote change?

 Charles de Gaulle said that indignation is not a value.
 But it's a good start.
 Indignation leads to awareness, which in turn leads to conviction.
 Only when indignation manages to flow within Brazilian society will there be a consistent defense of ethical values.
 It's difficult?
 Yup.
 Cultural problems are difficult to solve.
 But the fact that it is difficult should not serve as discouragement or hopelessness.
 Only as a serious obstacle to be faced, against which this conscious indignation must move.”

 "ETCO stands out in the ethical defense of competition and in strengthening business morals"